 Greenfield Goals and Objectives

-Greenfield School provides for its students an innovative and carefully structured educational program.
+Greenfield School provides its students with an innovative and carefully structured educational program.
 In the 16 years that a child may spend at Greenfield, he or she can have a stimulating experience learning in a warm, friendly environment under the guidance of carefully chosen faculty members.
 The school's goals and objectives are as follows:

 - To provide sound, traditional academic training in the core subjects and the fine arts.